Tips For Overcoming Insecurity And Learning How To Deal With It

 Insecurity can be an awful beast.
 It can make people doubt themselves constantly, and it can ruin a relationship.
 This is especially true in the case of a brand-new relationship.
 Insecurity makes you doubt yourself constantly, which can put a strain on the relationship to the point of actually pushing your partner away.

 It is certainly easier to define insecurity than to overcome it.
-One such insecurity definition is that it is, simply, a lack of confidence in oneself.
-Essentially, an insecurity synonym can be "self-doubt."
-Another insecurity meaning can be when one is completely unprotected in a certain situation, such as job insecurity, which is when a person is in danger of losing his or her job shortly and with little or no warning.
+One definition of insecurity is that it is, simply, a lack of confidence in oneself.
+A synonym for insecurity is "self-doubt."
+Another way to understand insecurity can be when one is completely unprotected in a certain situation, such as job insecurity, when a person is in danger of losing his or her job with little or no warning.

 There are all kinds of insecurity, not just insecurity about one's relationship.
-A person can suffer from job insecurity, emotional insecurity about himself or herself, or even gravitational insecurity, which is the fear of any movement that isn't a movement that occurs in a normal, upright position, such as swinging on a swing.
+A person can suffer from job insecurity, emotional insecurity about himself or herself, or feelings of insecurity or self-doubt in specific situations or around certain groups of people.

 Both sexes can show signs of insecurity.
 Signs of insecurity in a woman are the same as those that can be exhibited by a man.
 He or she may be controlling or get jealous easily.
 S/he may put you down in front of your friends and family, or constantly ask for reassurance that s/he is good-looking, smart, funny, etc. He or she may also hold grudges and have difficulty with forgiveness because it makes him or she feels validated to hold onto that anger for as long as possible.